crazycabo/junit5-jupiter-training/src/main/java/challenges/novice/README.md

 Build on the foundation examples by creating a test class with both class and test setup and teardown methods.

 1. Create a class setup method and instantiate a new object of the challenge data class.
-2. Create a test setup method to get the next data value by passing in the test number.
+2. Create a test setup method, get the next test number and set it to a variable.
-3. Create a test teardown method to post the value you used during testing.
+3. Create a test teardown method to inform the challenge data class of the random number used.
-4. Create a class teardown method to log a special message indicating your success.
+4. Create a class teardown method to log a special message indicating your overall success.
 5. Create 3 different tests validating a number between:
     - 1: 1 and 100.
     - 2: 101 and 1000.